This month, we discuss Spring Meetings and the path for rates.

 THIS IS A MARKETING COMMUNICATION

 Except where stated as otherwise, the source of all information is Aviva Investors Global Services Limited (AIGSL).
 Unless stated otherwise any views and opinions are those of Aviva Investors.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
-Information contained herein has been obtained from sources believed to be reliable, but has not been independently verified by Aviva Investors and is not guaranteed to be accurate.
+Information contained herein has been obtained from sources believed to be reliable but, has not been independently verified by Aviva Investors and is not guaranteed to be accurate.
 Past performance is not a guide to the future.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.
 Nothing in this material, including any references to specific securities, assets classes and financial markets is intended to or should be construed as advice or recommendations of any nature.
 Some data shown are hypothetical or projected and may not come to pass as stated due to changes in market conditions and are not guarantees of future outcomes.
 This material is not a recommendation to sell or purchase any investment.

 The information contained herein is for general guidance only.
 It is the responsibility of any person or persons in possession of this information to inform themselves of, and to observe, all applicable laws and regulations of any relevant jurisdiction.
 The information contained herein does not constitute an offer or solicitation to any person in any jurisdiction in which such offer or solicitation is not authorised or to any person to whom it would be unlawful to make such offer or solicitation.

 In Europe, this document is issued by Aviva Investors Luxembourg S.A.
 Registered Office: 2 rue du Fort Bourbon, 1st Floor, 1249 Luxembourg.
 Supervised by Commission de Surveillance du Secteur Financier.
 An Aviva company.
-In the UK, this document is by Aviva Investors Global Services Limited.
+In the UK, this document is issued by Aviva Investors Global Services Limited.
 Registered in England No. 1151805.
-Registered Office: 80 Fenchurch Street, London, EC3M 4AE.
+Registered Office: 80 Fenchurch Street, London EC3M 4AE.
 Authorised and regulated by the Financial Conduct Authority.
 Firm Reference No. 119178.
 In Switzerland, this document is issued by Aviva Investors Schweiz GmbH.

 In Singapore, this material is being circulated by way of an arrangement with Aviva Investors Asia Pte.
 Limited (AIAPL) for distribution to institutional investors only.
 Please note that AIAPL does not provide any independent research or analysis in the substance or preparation of this material.
 Recipients of this material are to contact AIAPL in respect of any matters arising from, or in connection with, this material.
-AIAPL, a company incorporated under the laws of Singapore with registration number 200813519W, holds a valid Capital Markets Services Licence to carry out fund management activities issued under the Securities and Futures Act (Singapore Statute Cap.
-289) and Asian Exempt Financial Adviser for the purposes of the Financial Advisers Act (Singapore Statute Cap.110).
+AIAPL, a company incorporated under the laws of Singapore with registration number 200813519W, holds a valid Capital Markets Services Licence to carry out fund management activities issued under the Securities and Futures Act 2001 and is an Exempt Financial Adviser for the purposes of the Financial Advisers Act 2001.
 Registered Office: 138 Market Street, #05-01 CapitaGreen, Singapore 048946.
+This advertisement or publication has not been reviewed by the Monetary Authority of Singapore.

-The name “Aviva Investors” as used in this material refers to the global organization of affiliated asset management businesses operating under the Aviva Investors name.
+The name “Aviva Investors” as used in this material refers to the global organisation of affiliated asset management businesses operating under the Aviva Investors name.
 Each Aviva investors’ affiliate is a subsidiary of Aviva plc, a publicly- traded multi-national financial services company headquartered in the United Kingdom.